Skip to main content

 Rule 4765-24-19 | Online education and distance learning for fire safety inspector and instructor training courses offered through a chartered program.

-(A) The executive director, with the advice and counsel of the committee, may approve a chartered program to provide fire safety inspector and instructor training courses online or through distance learning, as defined in rule 4765-25-01 of the Administrative Code, if the chartered program meets the following requirements:
+(A) The executive director, with the advice and counsel of the committee, may approve a chartered program to provide fire certification training courses online or through distance learning, as defined in rule 4765-25-01 of the Administrative Code, if the chartered program meets the following requirements:

 (1) The chartered program shall submit a written request to the division to offer online education or distance learning.

-(a) The request shall indicate the level or levels of fire safety inspector or instructor training proposed to be offered.
+(a) The request shall indicate the level or levels of fire certification training proposed to be offered;

 (b) The request shall include documentation of how the chartered program meets the requirements set forth in this rule.

-(2) The chartered program shall submit course materials associated with the proposed course for review and approval by the executive director, with advice and counsel of the committee.
+(2) The chartered program shall submit course materials associated with the proposed course to the division for review and approval by the executive director, with advice and counsel of the committee.

-(B) In addition to the requirements specified in paragraph (A) of this rule, the chartered program:
+(B) In addition to the requirements specified in paragraph (A) of this rule, the chartered program shall:

-(3) Shall have maintained a charter at the classification level for which the chartered program seeks to provide online education or distance learning, for at least the preceding three full years from the date of application;
+(3) Have maintained a charter at the classification level for which the chartered program seeks to provide online education or distance learning, for at least the preceding three full years from the date of application;

-(4) Shall have completed at least one fire safety inspector or instructor training course in the traditional classroom setting at the classification level for which the chartered program seeks to provide the online education or distance learning;
+(4) Have completed at least one fire certification training course in the traditional classroom setting at the classification level for which the chartered program seeks to provide the online education or distance learning;

-(6) Shall have written policies that will be made available to each student, regarding all of the following:
+(6) Have written policies that will be made available to each student, regarding all of the following:

 (a) Admission requirements;

-(b) Minimum requirements for technological needs for students enrolling in fire safety inspector and instructor training courses utilizing online education or distance learning including, but not limited to, hardware, software, and internet connection speed;
+(b) Minimum requirements for technological needs for students enrolling in fire certification training courses utilizing online education or distance learning including, but not limited to, hardware, software, and internet connection speed;

 (c) Technological support to be provided by the chartered program to include at a minimum the hours of support and the method(s) in which the support will be provided;

-(d) A schedule identifying weekly access to the instructors while the fire safety inspector or instructor training course is in session to allow for direct communication between instructor and students, including, but not limited to, telephone numbers, email addresses, and office hours;
+(d) A schedule identifying weekly access to the instructors while the fire certification training course is in session to allow for direct communication between instructor and students, including, but not limited to, telephone numbers, email addresses, and office hours;

 (e) Security parameters protecting students' financial and personal information in accordance with state and federal laws;